cigarettewife/shedletsky/README.md

 Ask before C+H, touching OKAY ^_^

-If you need me to respond/want a guaranteed response, send me a whisper and I'll get back to you ASAP!
+If you need me to respond/want a guaranteed response, send me a whisper and I'll get back to you ASAP!!!

-Usually I'm quietly observing unless otherwise stated in my name/observed via sleeping.
+Usually I'm quietly observing unless otherwise stated in my name/observed via sleeping

 //

 Always IWC/IWEC please
-God nerfed me with social anxiety or I'd be too powerful
+God nerfed me with social anxiety or I'd be too powerful cuz of this I typically avoid interacting/reaching out first

 I've got a lot of interests, particularly other Roblox games;
  ✧ Block Tales